pulumi/pulumi-hugo/themes/default/content/blog/deploy-wordpress-aws-pulumi-ansible/index.md

 {{% /choosable %}}

-> Note: Enabling operators to manually SSH into machines is a common practice with pets and configuration.
+> Note: Enabling operators to manually SSH into machines is a common practice.
 Most of us are generally trying to move away from it these days, however.
 SSH'ing into a machine and manually running commands just leads to headaches: configuration drift, unrepeatable automation, and deployment outages, to name a few.
 All of these are antithetical to the modern way of doing cloud engineering -- but no doubt, it's unfortunately still relatively commonplace.

 Now create the EC2 instance and give it an elastic IP (EIP) address so that it's stable even if you need to upgrade or even entirely replace the server: